azuline/nixos/readme.md

 - foliate (not in nixpkgs)
   - can install via flatpak, but need to enable filesystem access for cli to work properly
   - `sudo flatpak override com.github.johnfactotum.Foliate --filesystem=host`

+#### Other Notes

+- the nixos picom service runs slow as hell, so we start it outside of nixos...

 ## Computers